mmosoroohh/blog_lumen/README.md

 [![Latest Stable Version](https://img.shields.io/packagist/v/laravel/lumen-framework)](https://packagist.org/packages/laravel/lumen-framework)
 [![License](https://img.shields.io/packagist/l/laravel/lumen)](https://packagist.org/packages/laravel/lumen-framework)

-- Blug Lumen is a simple blog project for TopMama backend engineer assessment test.
+- Blug Lumen is a simple blog project for Topup Mama backend engineer assessment test.
 - This is documentation is made on how to use the REST API endpoints created using `AN API of Ice and Fire` "https://anapioficeandfire.com" and how to consume the different resources on their platform.

 ### Prerequisities